 Mother wanted to become a photographer, like an uncle who was one of the very few people who had received a gold medal from the Swedish Photographers’ Association.
 This uncle, Jacob Sörner, lived in a city called Borås, in the province of Västergötland, not far from Göteborg.
 She was welcomed in his home and became like a daughter to that couple, Jacob and Alma.
 There was one son, Ryno, who was much younger than Magda.
 It is not quite clear to me how she became so proficient, but I do know that she also studied photography with one of the very best photographers in Sweden, Edvard Welinder in Stockholm.
-Later on she became the one who taught photography to other young photographers from all over Sweden.
+I learned from a frie,d’s encyclopedia about people, famous people, that it was Edvard Welinder who had introduced the style of light backgrounds, and I then understood where Mother had got that idea from.
+She was adament about light backgrounds and much light in general.
+Later on it was Mother who became the one who taught photography to other young photographers from all over Sweden.
 We were all proud of her – and she was the prima donna!

 When I was five, Mother decided she wanted a bigger world.
-So she and my father planned to move from Vaggeryd, the small town in Småland, to Malmö, a big city in the very south of Sweden, right across the Sound from Copenhagen in Denmark.
+So she and my father planned to move from Vaggeryd, the small town in Småland, to Malmö, a big city in the very south of Sweden, right across the Sound, Öresund, from Copenhagen in Denmark.